Post Updated: 4.2.19

 Downtown Disney faced some serious drama last year.
 To make way for a brand new luxury Disneyland hotel, Disney closed the AMC movie theatre, Rainforest Cafe, Earl of Sandwich, and ESPN Zone.
 Last summer, a tax feud between Anaheim officials and Disney began, which put construction for the hotel on hold, indefinitely.
 It doesn’t sound like Disney will get their fourth hotel any time soon.
 No matter, because the current Disneyland hotels are way overpriced anyway.
 After the debacle, Disney reopened Earl of Sandwich and we’ve yet to hear what will happen in the other spaces or if construction will start up again.
 Good news though!
 We still have two new Downtown Disney restaurants we will happily welcome this year.

-Black Tap Craft Burgers & Beer: With only four locations in the world, the trendy NYC-based burger bar will open in Downtown Disney within the next few months.
+Black Tap Craft Burgers & Beer (Now open!): With only four locations in the world, the trendy NYC-based burger bar will open in Downtown Disney within the next few months.
 This small chain is inspired by old New York luncheonettes and known mostly for their CrazyShakes and gourmet cheeseburgers.
 Construction is continuing slowly and the opening date has yet to be announced.

 Ballast Point (Now open!): Another restaurant and bar that will surely be popular among the 21+ crowds!
 This classy joint will serve craft beers and sustainable California eats.
 It will also feature an outdoor beer garden, onsite brewery, and tasting room.
 I know where I’m spending the rest of my summer!